Are Phenolic Panels Sustainable?

 For over a century, Fundermax has specialized in processing renewable raw materials.
 As a globally trusted manufacturer of sustainable phenolic panels (also called HPL panels), we are committed to environmental responsibility.
 This commitment is evident throughout our company operations and the production of our sustainable HPL panels.

-Read on for more information on the vital concept of sustainability and how you might incorporate it in your next project.
+Read on for more information on the vital concept of sustainability and how you might incorporate it into your next project.

 What Does It Mean to be Sustainable?